 However, even if you don't have any skin issues, red light therapy will still improve the looks of your skin.
 This skin improvement is achieved through an increase in collagen formation in the skin.

 This means that even if you're a very healthy 20-year-old woman, red light therapy can improve your beauty without the associated downsides that many commercial cosmetics have.
-So even if you don't have any scars, the moisture and collagen formation that red light therapy will still surprise you in positive ways.
+So even if you don't have any scars, the moisture and collagen formation from red light therapy will still surprise you in positive ways.

 There's also anecdotal evidence that you can use red light therapy to both prevent sunburns and lower the intensity of sunburns.

 To prevent sunburns, use red light therapy for a few minutes on the skin before stepping into the sunlight.
 Red light therapy protects you from sunburns because the infrared light is actually stored in the human body.
-Venturing into the morning sun, which also contains a high portion of infrared light can also help you prevent sunburns later that day.
+Venturing into the morning sun, which also contains a high portion of infrared light, can also help you prevent sunburns later that day.
 The same effect is reached through red light therapy.

 Next, red light therapy can be used for oral care.
-Red light therapy applied to the teeth decreases hypersensitivity of the teeth,, reduces harmful mouth bacteria, heals wounds and gums in the mouth, and increases the bone remodeling after teeth damage.
+Red light therapy applied to the teeth decreases hypersensitivity of the teeth,, reduces harmful mouth bacteria, heals wounds and gums in the mouth and increases the bone remodeling after teeth damage.

-To use red light therapy for oral care, the light does not only need to penetrate into the cheeks, but light needs to reach the teeth as well.
+To use red light therapy for oral care, the light does not only need to penetrate into the cheeks, but the light needs to reach the teeth as well.
 You can simply add a few minutes of red light therapy after brushing your teeth every day.

 Red light therapy can reverse hair loss in both men and women.

-This means that red light therapy might be a preferable option before prescription drugs are used to reverse hair loss, because these prescription drugs often come with side-effects.
+This means that red light therapy might be a preferable option before prescription drugs are used to reverse hair loss because these prescription drugs often come with side-effects.

-I've treated the benefits of red light therapy for general health improvements, gym recovery, and beauty.
+I've treated the benefits of red light therapy for general health improvements, gym recovery and beauty.
 Now I'll explore some benefits of red light therapy for general well-being.